 Pius joined Watsi on March 30th, 2016.
-Four years ago, Pius became the 1864th member to automatically support a new Watsi patient every month.
-Since then, 3,964 more people have become monthly donors!
-Pius' most recent donation supported Peter, an outgoing boy from Kenya, to fund testicular surgery.
+Seven years ago, Pius joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pius' most recent donation supported Esther, a 5 year old girl from Tanzania, to fund life-changing leg surgery.